ArasLabs/custom-tech-docs/README.md

 5. Save the document.
 6. Add some content to the template document.
 7. Save, unlock and close the document.
-8. In the main grid, right click the new template document and select **Create New From Template**.
+8. In the main grid, right-click the new template document and select **Create New From Template**.

 The new document will open in a new tab.
 The content will be populated based on the selected template.